isa-ulisboa/greends-ipython/README.md

 ## Class 8 (November 10, 2023)

-1. Questionnaire Q6 on recent topics (if you don't have access to your area in Fenix: [link](Q6.pdf)
+1. Questionnaire Q6 on recent topics.
+If you don't have access to your area in Fenix: [link](Q6_max_12.pdf)
 2. Evaluate group assignment P4 on Unit Tests ("Haverside") in class
 3. Pandas: series and dataframes; I/O; first examples
 4. **Do before next class (November, 11).**